dallasbrittany/news-crawler/README.md

 - `/crawl/url` - Search articles by URL text

 Required parameters:
-- `keywords_include`: Keywords to include in search (required).
+- `include`: Keywords to include in search (required).
 Can be provided either as multiple parameters or comma-separated values.

 Optional parameters:
 - `max_articles`: Maximum number of articles to retrieve (optional)